Maharashtra: Shops belonging to Muslims burnt during bandh called by BJP in Amravati, say police

 The businessman blamed Pote, the BJP leader, for his loss.
 “I told police to make him an accused in the case,” Ahmed said.
 “He was the one who organised the morcha.
 I want the government to pay for my losses and punish the guilty.”

-Hindutva workers also reportedly attacked a dargah or shrine on Saturday, according to The Wire.
+Hindutva workers also allegedly attacked a dargah on Saturday, according to The Wire.
 On the other hand, Muslims attacked a temple, witnesses claimed.
 But the police said the temple was damaged during “intermittent stone-pelting”, according to The Wire.

 The police have filed 26 cases in connection with the violence that erupted in Amravati on Friday and Saturday.
 They have also arrested 60 people, The Indian Express reported.